simoncozens/BezierInfo-2/components/sections/catmullconv/content.en-GB.md

 \]

 However, there's something funny going on here: the coordinate column matrix looks weird.
-The reason is that Catmull-Rom curves are actually curve segments that are described by two points, and two tangents; the curve leaves a point V1 (if we have four coordinates instead, this is coordinate 2), arriving at a point V2 (coordinate 3), with the curve departing V1 with a tangent vector V'1 (equal to the tangent from coordinate 1 to coordinate 3) and arriving at V2 with tangent vector V'2 (equal to the tangent from coordinate 2 to coordinate 4).
+The reason is that Catmull-Rom curves are actually curve segments that are described by two points and two tangents; the curve leaves a point V1 (if we have four coordinates instead, this is coordinate 2), arriving at a point V2 (coordinate 3), with the curve departing V1 with a tangent vector V'1 (equal to the tangent from coordinate 1 to coordinate 3) and arriving at V2 with tangent vector V'2 (equal to the tangent from coordinate 2 to coordinate 4).
 So if we want to express this as a matrix form based on four coordinates, we get this representation instead:

 \[
   \begin{bmatrix}